 alex_aldo - Fotolia

-2. Reduce the work in progress.
+2. Reduce work in progress -- and reduce it again

-3. Reduce testing preparation time.
+3. Shorten testing preparation time

 Know your loops